London Borough of Hillingdon

 The London Borough of Hillingdon is a London borough in Greater London, England.
 It forms part of outer London and West London, being the westernmost London borough.
 It was formed in 1965 from the districts of Hayes and Harlington, Ruislip-Northwood, Uxbridge, and Yiewsley and West Drayton.
-The borough includes most of Heathrow Airport and Brunel University, and is the second largest of the 32 London boroughs by area.
+The borough includes Heathrow Airport and Brunel University, and is the second largest of the 32 London boroughs by area.

 The main towns in the borough are Hayes, Ruislip, Northwood, West Drayton and Uxbridge.
 Hillingdon is the third least densely populated of the London boroughs, due to a combination of rural land in the north, RAF Northolt Aerodrome, and Heathrow Airport.

 History

 The borough was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Uxbridge, Hayes and Harlington Urban District, Ruislip-Northwood Urban District and Yiewsley and West Drayton Urban District.
 The area was transferred from Middlesex to Greater London to become one of the 32 London Boroughs.
 The councils involved were initially unable to decide upon a name, with Keith Joseph suggesting "Uxbridge" in October 1963, later revised to Hillingdon.